bigchaindb/bigchaindb/docs/server/source/http-client-server-api.rst

    Get the transaction with the ID ``tx_id``.

-   This endpoint returns a transaction if it was included in a ``VALID`` block, if it is still waiting to be processed (``BACKLOG``) or is still in an undecided block (``UNDECIDED``).
-All instances of a transaction in invalid blocks are ignored and treated as if they don't exist.
-If a request is made for a transaction and instances of that transaction are found only in invalid blocks, then the response will be ``404 Not Found``.
+   This endpoint returns a transaction if it was included in a ``VALID`` block.
+   All instances of a transaction in invalid/undecided blocks or the backlog are ignored and treated as if they don't exist.
+If a request is made for a transaction and instances of that transaction are found only in invalid/undecided blocks or the backlog, then the response will be ``404 Not Found``.

    :param tx_id: transaction ID
    :type tx_id: hex string